-- Short shipping: the seller ships less than the invoiced quantity or quality of goods thereby misrepresenting the true value of goods in the documents.
+- 15.17 FATF's June 2006 study notes that the basic techniques of trade-based money laundering include: - Over Invoicing: by misrepresenting the price of the goods in the invoice and other documentation (stating it at above the true value) the seller gains excess value as a result of the payment . - Under invoicing: by misrepresenting the price of the goods in the invoice and other documentation (stating it at below the true value) the buyer gains excess value when the payment is made. - Multiple invoicing: by issuing more than one invoice for the same goods a seller can justify the receipt of multiple payments.
+This will be harder to detect if the colluding parties use more than one financial institution to facilitate the payments/transactions. - Short shipping: the seller ships less than the invoiced quantity or quality of goods thereby misrepresenting the true value of goods in the documents.
 The effect is similar to over invoicing - Over shipping: the seller ships more than the invoiced quantity or quality of goods thereby misrepresenting the true value of goods in the documents.
 The effect is similar to under invoicing. - Deliberate obfuscation of the type of goods: parties may structure a transaction in a way to avoid alerting any suspicion to financial institutions or to other third parties which become involved.
 This may simply involve omitting information from the relevant documentation or deliberately disguising or falsifying it.
-This activity may or may not involve a degree of collusion between the parties involved and may be for a variety of reasons or purposes. - Phantom Shipping: no goods are shipped and all documentation is completely falsified. - 15.28 Generally, these techniques involve fraud by one party against another, but may also depend upon collusion between the seller and buyer since the intended outcome of the trade is to obtain value in excess of what would be expected from an arms' length transaction.
-The collusion may arise because the parties are controlled by the same persons.
+This activity may or may not involve a degree of collusion between the parties involved and may be for a variety of reasons or purposes. - Phantom Shipping: no goods are shipped and all documentation is completely falsified. - 15.18 Generally, these techniques involve fraud by one party against another, but may also depend upon collusion between the seller and buyer, since the intended outcome of the trade is to obtain value in excess of what would be expected from an arms' length transaction, or to move funds from point A to point B without being detected or accounted for by the authorities.
+The collusion may arise, for example, because the parties are controlled by the same persons, or because the parties are attempting to evade taxes on some part of the transaction. - 15.19 Some countries require that for the importation of certain types of goods, independent inspection agents certify that the goods meet the specified quality standards and that the prices charged are appropriate.
+The buyer and seller may also agree to use inspection agents, who will issue a certificate confirming the quality and/or price.
+Trade Finance staff should understand the circumstances where inspection certificates are required.